jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

       (H) must keep records of any audits under section 51(1)﻿(b), (2), and (3):
       (I) must audit its AML/CFT compliance obligations under section 59A if requested by an AML/CFT supervisor:
   (da) in the case of an online casino operator, the operator carries out activities that may give rise to a risk of money laundering or financing of terrorism:
-  (e) in the case of a casino, the casino carries out activities that may give rise to a risk of money laundering or financing of terrorism.
+  (e) in the case of a casino, the casino carries out activities that may give rise to a risk of money laundering or financing of terrorism:
+  (f) in the case of a reporting entity specified in paragraphs (a) to (e) that, in the ordinary course of business, carries out an activity (or activities) of another type of reporting entity specified in those paragraphs, it carries out activities of the other type of reporting entity.
 (5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 7 Amounts not in New Zealand currency